-What Is Anaerobic Threshold?
+What Is Your Anaerobic Threshold?

-All of these essentially refer to the same point in exercise intensity or pace from a practical perspective but are looking at slightly different physiological measures of what changes at this point.
+All of these essentially refer to the same point in exercise intensity or pace from a practical perspective, but are looking at slightly different physiological measures of what changes at this point.

 The physiological principle underlying the anaerobic threshold is that when exercise intensity increases to a certain point, you are unable to take in and deliver enough oxygen to your working muscles at the rate at which they need it.

+This relative lack of oxygen requires the muscles to increase the rate of anaerobic glycolysis.
 This, in turn, increases the rate of lactate and hydrogen ion production and subsequent concentration in the muscles.

 How to Measure Your Anaerobic Threshold

-Steady-State Heart Rate
+#1: Steady-State Heart Rate

-Graded Exercise Test
+#2: Graded Exercise Test

-The gold standard for measuring your anaerobic (lactate) threshold is to do a graded exercise test in an exercise physiology lab with blood lactate measurements.
+The gold standard for measuring your anaerobic threshold (lactate threshold) is to undergo a graded exercise test in an exercise physiology lab with blood lactate measurements.

 This is an invasive procedure that involves running on a treadmill at increasing intensity while blood samples are taken at different intervals.
 Then, the lactate concentration in your blood is plotted on a graph relative to the intensity of your exercise.

 The point at which the increase in blood lactate concentration is no longer linear but instead hits a more exponential rise would be considered your lactate threshold, or for all intents and purposes, your anaerobic threshold.

-Conconi Test
+#3: Conconi Test

 This graded exercise test doesn’t directly measure anaerobic or lactate threshold because no blood lactate samples are taken.
 Of course, this makes the test far less invasive and easier to perform, but the results will be less accurate.

-Rather than relying on actual blood lactate concentration data, the Conconi Test just measures your heart rate at different intervals as the intensity of the exercise increases.
-The “anaerobic threshold“ is determined after plotting your heart rate versus workload on a graph and picking the deflection point where the trend switches from a linear relationship to one with a more significant slope.
+The “anaerobic threshold“ is determined by plotting your heart rate versus workload on a graph and identifying the deflection point where the trend shifts from a linear relationship to one with a more pronounced slope.

-Estimation Formula
+#4: Estimation Formula

 A very rough estimate of your anaerobic threshold can be made by taking 85-90% of your maximum heart rate.